B. Jeyamohan: Early life

 Jeyamohan was born on 22 April 1962 in Thiruvarambu of Kanyakumari District, Tamil Nadu, to S.Bahuleyan Pillai and B.Visalakshi Amma.
 Bahuleyan Pillai was an accounts clerk in the Arumanai registrar's office.
 Visalakshi Amma hailed from a family of trade-unionists.
 Jeyamohan's siblings were an elder brother and a younger sister.
 Bahuleyan's family followed him around on his work-related transfers to Thiruvattar and Arumanai towns in the Kanyakumari district.

 Very early on, Jeyamohan was inspired by his mother to take up writing.
 Jeyamohan's first publication during schooldays was in Ratnabala, a children's magazine, followed by a host of publications in popular weeklies.
 After high school, Jeyamohan was pressured by his father to take up commerce and accountancy in college.
 The suicide of a close friend drove him to drop out of college and constantly travel the country in search of physical and spiritual experience.
 He supported himself by taking up odd jobs and writing in pulp magazines all the while reading voraciously.
-He took up a temporary job at the Telephones department in Kasargode where he became close to the Leftist trade union circles.
+He took up a temporary job at the Telephones department in Kasaragod where he became close to the Leftist trade union circles.
 He received many of his formative ideas on historiography and literary narrative during that period.

 Visalakshi and Bahuleyan committed suicide within a month of each other in 1984, and this drove Jeyamohan further into an itinerant lifestyle.
 He met writer Sundara Ramasamy in 1985 who took on the role of a mentor and encouraged him to take up writing seriously.
-Jeyamohan also got another mentor in the form of Aattoor Ravi Varma who sensitized him to the delicate balance between art and life.
+Jeyamohan also got another mentor in the form of Aattoor Ravi Varma who sensitised him to the delicate balance between art and life.
 In parallel, Jeyamohan was an avid reader of Indian classics and philosophical texts like the Bhagavad Gita.

 Politics

-Jayamohan supported the Aam Aadmi Party (AAP) party during the 2014 Indian general election.
+In the late 1970s, Jeyamohan was associated with the Rashtriya Swayamsevak Sangh (RSS), later becoming part of its ideological pool.
+He used to write articles for Vijayabharatham, a mouthpiece of RSS in Tamil, under the names Jayan and Rajan.
+By the mid-1980s he distanced himself from the organisation for spiritual and political reasons.

+In the 2014 Indian general election, Jeyamohan extended his support to the Aam Aadmi Party (AAP), particularly for S.P.
+Udayakumar, an anti-nuclear activist, who was the AAP candidate from Kanyakumari constituency.